Turmoil in Tijuana

 - Each vehicle is provided a walkie-talkie to keep in contact with others in its caravan.

-- Each caravan (or group of caravans, aka "pods") is assigned a Nextel phone carried by a core team member who is familiar with the setting and the roads.
+- Each caravan (or group of caravans, aka "pods") has a cellphone carried by a core team member who is familiar with the setting and the roads, and we ensure that each ministry team has at least one cellphone.

 - Click here for ways to reach the team leaders while in Mexico.